sudo-kraken/terraform-gcp-ubuntu-container-ready-e2-micro-vm/README.md

 Once in the cloud shell, make sure you are in /home/USERHERE Create the folders required for your auth, tf,  and docker compose files.
 (You should automatically be in your home folder feel free to put these wherever you choose.)

-I made the folders in /home/USER.
+- I made the folders in /home/USER.
-All TF files go in the terraform folder. docker-compose.yaml goes into compose_files auth command auto outputs into the /home/USER/auth folder and finally the startup.sh goes into the startup folder.
+  - All TF files go in the terraform folder.
+  - docker-compose.yaml goes into compose_files
+  - The auth command auto outputs into the /home/USER/auth folder
+  - Finally the startup.sh goes into the startup folder.

 ```
+cd ~/

 mkdir terraform

 mkdir auth